-5 Types of Long-Term Business Loans
+5 Types of Long-Term Business Loans for Entrepreneurs

 Are you planning to expand your small business in the future?
 Along with the excitement that comes with business expansion, there are the costs and burdens that most owners experience.
-Expanding your business isn’t easy on the wallet, but fortunately, there are long term business loans that can help you cover the costs of expansion.
+Expanding your business isn’t easy on the wallet, but fortunately, there are long-term business loans that can help you cover the costs of expansion.

 The start-up costs of opening a business, alone, require business owners to prepare a significant amount of money.
-While they may be able to afford that, they still need to think about the day to day operation expenses, as well as the staff’s salaries.
+While they may be able to afford that, they still need to think about the day-to-day operation expenses, as well as the staff’s salaries.
 Since they’re still in the early stage of business, it’s possible that there’s still a long way to go before they can break even.
 They would need to improve their services and purchase more equipment before they can expand.

-Entrepreneurs apply for long term business loans for that reason.
+Entrepreneurs apply for long-term business loans for that reason.

 1. Small Business Association (SBA) Loans